 Convenient list of super healthy foods for shopping list

-Tomatoes, cucumbers, omega-3 eggs (flax fed), flaxseed oil (for salads or cold dishes), canola oil for cooking, celery, bell peppers, eggplants, asparagus, artichokes, okra, avocados, lettuce, spinach, collard greens, kale, beet top, mustard greens, dandelion, swiss chard, watercress, turnip greens, seaweeds, endive, arugula (rocket), bok choy, rapini, chicory, radicchio, carrots, beets, turnips, parsnips, rutabaga, radish, jerusalem artichokes, cassava, butternut squash, spaghetti squash, acorn squash, pumpkin, buttercup squash, zucchini, yellow summer squash, yellow crookneck squash, bananas, apples, oranges, berries (strawberry, cranberry, cranberry, blueberry, blackberry), grapefruit, pears, peaches, nectarines, plums, pomegranates, pineapple, papaya, grapes, cantaloupe, cherries, apricot, water mellon, honeydew mellon, kiwi, lemon, lime, lychee, mango, tangerine, coconut, figs, dates, passion fruit, persimmon, pistachios, brazil nuts, sunflower seeds, sesame seeds, pumpkin seeds (pepitas), pecans, walnuts, pine nuts, macadamia nuts, chestnuts, cashews, almonds, hazelnuts, button mushroom, portabello, oyster mushroom, shiitake, chanterelle, crimini, porcini, parsley, thyme, lavender, mint, basil, rosemary, chives, tarragon, oregano, sage, dill, bay leaves, coriander, honey, crab, lobster, shrimps, scallops, clams, oysters, mussels, mackerel, lake trout, herring, sardines, albacore tuna, salmon, wild game or grass fed animals (avoid grain fed)
+Tomatoes, cucumbers, omega-3 eggs (flax fed), flaxseed oil (for salads or cold dishes), canola oil for cooking, celery, bell peppers, eggplants, asparagus, artichokes, okra, avocados, lettuce, spinach, collard greens, kale, beet top, mustard greens, dandelion, swiss chard, watercress, turnip greens, seaweeds, endive, arugula (rocket), bok choy, rapini, chicory, radicchio, carrots, beets, turnips, parsnips, rutabaga, radish, jerusalem artichokes, cassava, butternut squash, spaghetti squash, acorn squash, pumpkin, buttercup squash, zucchini, yellow summer squash, yellow crookneck squash, bananas, apples, oranges, berries (strawberry, cranberry, cranberry, blueberry, blackberry), grapefruit, pears, peaches, nectarines, plums, pomegranates, pineapple, papaya, grapes, cantaloupe, cherries, apricot, watermelon, honeydew melon, kiwi, lemon, lime, lychee, mango, tangerine, coconut, figs, dates, passion fruit, persimmon, pistachios, brazil nuts, sunflower seeds, sesame seeds, pumpkin seeds (pepitas), pecans, walnuts, pine nuts, macadamia nuts, chestnuts, cashews, almonds, hazelnuts, button mushroom, portobello, oyster mushroom, shiitake, chanterelle, crimini, porcini, parsley, thyme, lavender, mint, basil, rosemary, chives, tarragon, oregano, sage, dill, bay leaves, coriander, honey, crab, lobster, shrimps, scallops, clams, oysters, mussels, mackerel, lake trout, herring, sardines, albacore tuna, salmon, wild game or grass fed animals (avoid grain fed)

 The bottom line for diet